 Of course, this process is really more involved than the steps above if the iron is in a sad and rusty condition.

-Check out my article here to get that cast iron in the best shape of its life.
+Have a rust problem?
+Learn how to remove rust and get that cast iron in the best shape of its life.

 Caring For Cast Iron Cookware

-When you open the box of your new piece of cast iron cookware it will be lightly pre seasoned by the manufacturer.
-This seasoning is really only enough to protect the iron during the storage and shipping of the iron.
+When you open the box of your new piece of cast iron cookware it will be lightly pre-seasoned by the manufacturer.
+This seasoning is really only enough to protect the iron during storage and shipping of the iron.

 You should follow this process to care for your cast iron: